November 7th - Pomona, California -

 Next on the agenda are the two sports where if I were a betting person I would put money down on the little calf.
 The first three pictures show the Calf Roping.

-Yes this is fairly self-explanatory.
+Again, a fairly self-explanatory sport.
 The cowboy again starts out on his horse with a rope in his hands and one in his teeth.
-He first tries to lasso the little calf with
+He first tries to lasso the little calf

-the rope in his hand as quickly as he can.
-After successfully roping the calf he leaps off of the horse, runs over to the calf, throws him on the ground and then
+with the rope in his hand as quickly as he can.
+After successfully roping the calf he leaps off of the horse, runs over to the calf, throws him on the ground and

-takes the rope in his mouth and ties three of the calf's legs together.
-Once this is completed he returns to his horse, gets back and has the wait somewhere
+then takes the rope in his mouth and ties three of the calf's legs together.
+Once this is completed he returns to his horse, gets back and has the wait

-around 10 seconds to make sure that the calf doesn't get out of the rope that has been tied to three of his feet.
-The cowboy only has 23 seconds to complete
+somewhere around 10 seconds to make sure that the calf doesn't get out of the rope that has been tied to three of his feet.
+The cowboy only has 23 seconds

-this or he is disqualified.
-We saw some cowboys take only 3.7 seconds while others chased the calf around as long as he could but didn't rope them.
-These
+to complete this or he is disqualified.
+We saw some cowboys take only 3.7 seconds while others chased the calf around as long as he could but never roped it.

-poor little calves must think they are about to die when the big horse and cowboy are chasing them down, Especially while they are laying on the ground all
+These poor little calves must think they are about to when a big horse and cowboy are chasing them down, especially when they are laying on the ground tied

-tied up.
-The last picture of the above sequence shows the Team Roping.
+up.
+The last picture of the above sequence, shows the Team Roping.
 One man is the Header, which means he goes first.
-Once the calf is released from
+Once the calf is released from the

-the pen he must chase the calf and lasso the horns, or head, of the calf.
-Once this has been done successfully the other man known as the Healer comes
+pen he must chase the calf and lasso the horns, or head, of the calf.
+Once this has been done successfully, the other man, known as the Healer, comes from

-from behind and lassos the back feet of the calf.
-The Healer must get both feet in the lasso and held together otherwise they are penalized 5 seconds if only
+behind and lassos the back feet of the calf.
+The Healer must get both feet in the lasso and held together otherwise they are penalized 5 seconds if only one

-one legs is caught.
+leg is caught.
 Again they have 23 seconds to finish and the team with the best and shortest time wins the cash.
-We're not sure why, but this sport doesn't
+We're not sure why, but this sport doesn't look

 October 13th - Colonial Williamsburg -